nikostsagk/rasberry_perception/README.md

 ## Installation

 This project is dependent on a modified version of [LCAS/bayestracking](LCAS/bayestracking).
+Cuda 10.2 is required to run the base_gpu dockers.

 ```
 cd catkin_ws/src